sagemath/trac_to_gh/Issue 8730.md

 # Issue 8730: cddlib makefile looks for gmp in /usr/local, should be $SAGE_LOCAL

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8730

 Original creator: vbraun